microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/communicate-with-a-remote-app-service-android.md

 ## Handle connection events

-Here, the implementations of the listener interfaces used above are defined as nested classes within the activity.
+Here, the implementations of the listener interfaces used above are defined.
 These classes handle connection-related events as well as events that represent response messages from the app service.

 ```java
 // Define the connection listener class: